 It’s been one of those days.
-The boss wasn’t happy, traffic was a nightmare and you’ve had a fight with your best friend.
-But then it happens.
+The boss wasn’t happy, the traffic was a nightmare and you’ve had a fight with your best friend.
+Then it happens.
 You walk through the front door and are greeted by a wagging tail or a quiet purr.
 That sudden wave of calm that just came over you is not your imagination.
 Your four-legged friend, or any other pet, is actually good for your mental and physical health.
+Here’s why…

 Your Preferred Center